Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 7. Then navigate to the path you configured, you should be redirect back to login page Make sure you created dummy page that match the path you configured

-## Comments
+## Components
-This SXA enchancement come with two extensible and reusable renderings.
+This SXA enchancement comes with two extensible and reusable renderings.

 ### User Login
 To unauthenticated users this component shows up as login button.
 ![UserLogin - without auth](docs/images/UserLogin-unauthenticated.png)